Recursive Language Models: Introduction

-As Figure~\ref{fig:rlm-repl} illustrates, an RLM exposes the same external interface as an LLM: it accepts a string prompt of arbitrary structure and produces a string response.
+As Figure~\ref{fig:rlm-repl} shows, an RLM exposes the same external interface as an LLM or a reasoning model: it accepts a string prompt of arbitrary structure and produces a string response.
 Given a prompt $P$, the RLM initializes a Read-Eval-Print Loop (REPL) programming environment in which $P$ is set as the value of a variable.
 It then offers the LLM general context about the REPL environment (e.g., the length of the string $P$), and permits it to write code that peeks into and decomposes $P$, and to iteratively observe any side effects from execution.
-Crucially, RLMs encourage the LLM, in the code it produces, to programmatically construct sub-tasks on which they can invoke themselves recursively.
+Crucially, RLMs encourage the LLM to understand, transform, and execute the input prompt by \textit{writing symbolic programs that invoke the LLM itself} on as many slices of the input as necessary.

-By treating the prompt as an object in the external environment, this simple design of RLMs tackles a foundational limitation in the many prior approaches~\citep{anthropic_claude_code_subagents,sentient2025roma,schroeder2025threadthinkingdeeperrecursive, sun2025scalinglonghorizonllmagent}, which focus on recursive decomposition of the \textit{tasks} but cannot allow their input to scale beyond the context window of the underlying LLM.
+By treating the prompt itself as an external object and enabling symbolic recursion, RLMs tackle limitations of expressive power in recent work on coding agents, retrieval agents, and sub-agent delegation.
+In particular, prior coding agents and retrieval agents treat some designated external data source (e.g., a filesystem or a corpus of search documents) as an environment for fetching snippets.
+However, they can only fill up the underlying LLM's context window with snippets before facing compaction.
+Similarly, prior self-delegation approaches~\citep{anthropic_claude_code_subagents,sentient2025roma,schroeder2025threadthinkingdeeperrecursive, sun2025scalinglonghorizonllmagent} allow LLMs to invoke themselves as sub-agents.
+However, they are handicapped by the underlying LLM's limited output lengths because they are designed to verbalize sub-calls autoregressively rather than producing them programmatically.

-We evaluate \RLM{}s using a frontier closed model (GPT-5;~\citealt{openai2025gpt5systemcard}) and a frontier open model (Qwen3-Coder-480B-A35B;~\citealt{Qwen3-Coder-480B-A35B}) across four diverse tasks with varying levels of complexity for deep research~\citep{chen2025browsecompplusfairtransparentevaluation}, information aggregation~\citep{bertsch2025oolongevaluatinglongcontext}, code repository understanding~\citep{bai2025longbenchv2deeperunderstanding}, and a synthetic pairwise reasoning task where even frontier models fail catastrophically.
-We compare RLMs against direct LLM calls as well as context compaction, retrieval tool-use agents, and code-generation agents.
-We find that RLMs demonstrate extremely strong performance even at the 10M+ token scale, and dramatically outperform all other approaches at long-context processing, in most cases by double-digit percentage gains while maintaining a comparable or lower cost.
-In particular, as demonstrated in Figure~\ref{fig:rlm-scaling} exhibit far less severe degradation for longer contexts and more sophisticated tasks.
+We evaluate \RLM{}s using a frontier closed model (GPT-5;~\citealt{singh2025openaigpt5card}) and a frontier open model (Qwen3-Coder-480B-A35B;~\citealt{Qwen3-Coder-480B-A35B}) across four tasks with varying levels of complexity: deep research~\citep{chen2025browsecompplusfairtransparentevaluation}, information aggregation~\citep{bertsch2025oolongevaluatinglongcontext}, code repository understanding~\citep{bai2025longbenchv2deeperunderstanding}, and a synthetic pairwise reasoning task where even frontier models fail catastrophically.
+We compare RLMs against direct LLM calls as well as context compaction, retrieval tool-use agents, and code-generation agents with and without sub-calls.